fairy-stockfish/Fairy-Stockfish/tests/js/README.md

 make -f Makefile_js build
 ```

+For a self-contained module with embedded WebAssembly, use
+`make -f Makefile_js build singlefile=yes`.
+This also allows local Node.js
+tests to run with `npm test` without changing `global.fetch` when using an
+older Emscripten loader on a newer Node.js release.

 ### Compile as ES6/ES2015 module

 Some environments such as [vue-js](https://vuejs.org/) may require the library to be exported